goatcorp/faq/xl_troubleshooting.md

 ### Q: **How do I migrate ffxiv and\/or xivlauncher files from an old installation to a new one? \[Windows\]**

 **Copy a FFXIV Install**
 For the most part, FFXIV is portable.
-You just need to make sure you've installed Directx as needed.
+You just need to make sure you've installed DirectX as needed.
 I recommend installing the launcher with SE's installer first, and then replacing the files with a backup if you don't want to patch.
-__NOTE__: You shouldn't do this if you had textools installed.
+__NOTE__: You shouldn't do this if you had Textools installed.
 Or at least, make sure to restore indexes first as it probably broke your client.

 **Copy your user\character settings:**
 `%USERPROFILE%\Documents\My Games\FINAL FANTASY XIV - A Realm Reborn`